VLety/fastApiProject/README.md

 > [!TIP]
 > A tool that is starting to be common on linux systems is Systemd.
 It is a system services manager that allows for strict process management, resources and permissions control.
 > The Linux/Unix socket approach is used to create a communication endpoint and return a file descriptor referencing that endpoint.
-> We will use the Systemd service to manage the state of our API server: starting, restarting, stopping and current status.
+> We will use the Systemd service to manage the state of our API server: starting, restarting, stopping and see current status.
 > Logging --> https://www.uvicorn.org/settings/#logging

+> [Read more](https://www.uvicorn.org/settings/#settings) about Uvicorn RUN instance settings

 Create a Systemd service file
 ```